 Sayers’s work has been instrumental in how I imagine my own applications of maker culture in the classroom and how I’ve begun theorizing the neo-colonial and anti-techno-capitalist implications of the movement.

 Drawing on Sayers, and his work in Making Things and Drawing Boundaries, there are two interconnected points I want to advance about maker culture as it translates across DH and Indigenous Studies and which I think we can use as points for further conversation in what decolonial DH might look like:

 - Embracing “low”-tech

 First, if we are to shift emphasis away from the thing, and focus instead on social relationships (as per the tenets of visual sovereignty), rejecting mastery, or at least gently pushing it to the side, has to be core to our approach.

 knowledge of circuitry is often conflated with (superheroic) command over people, situations, and things.
 In present-day “maker” cultures, consider the ubiquity of remarks such as “getting under the hood” or “knowing the nuts and bolts,” which tend to fuse logic with mastery, control with masculinity, engineering with rationality, and programming with revealing.
 (3)

-Letting go of mastery, in DH, and maker culture, means embracing the beautifully human distinctions that delineate us from STEM research and pedagogy.
-In the classroom, this means giving students the opportunity to find meaning in failure, to do away with assumption that technology can provide more lucid, transparent access to truth, and instead directing attention our to how, as Sayers puts it, we are “entangled with technology.”
+Letting go of mastery, in DH, and maker culture means embracing the beautifully human distinctions that delineate us from STEM research and pedagogy.
+In the classroom, this means allowing students to find meaning in failure, to do away with the assumption that technology can provide more lucid, transparent access to truth, and instead directing attention our to how, as Sayers puts it, we are “entangled with technology.”

 And this point lends itself to the second point I want to make about “low”-tech.